The Rural Inca Trail Experience

 Today, we’ll take you to the train station in Ollantaytambo to catch a ride to KM 104, where the Short Inca Trail begins.
 You’ll enjoy hiking through some beautiful landscapes surrounded by huge mountains and lush vegetation.
 We’ll stop off at some Inca archaeological sites, including Wiñay Wayna, the most important site on the Inca Trail.

 After lunch, we’ll keep walking until we reach the Sun Gate, from where you get to enjoy your first views over the astound Machu Picchu.
-We’ll catch a bus down to Agua Calientes to enjoy dinner in a great restaurant before heading to bed in our hostel.
+We’ll catch a bus down to Agua Calientes to enjoy dinner in a great restaurant before heading to bed in our hotel.
 You’ll need to rest early to be up before dawn tomorrow.

-You’ll enjoy an early breakfast in the comfort of your hostel before we pick you up around 5:30 am to go to the train station in Ollantaytambo.
+You’ll enjoy an early breakfast in the comfort of your hotel before we pick you up around 5:30 am to go to the train station in Ollantaytambo.
 As you journey along the tracks, you’ll be surrounded by some wonderful scenery and get a different perspective of the mountains you were hiking through the previous days.

 After about one and half hours, you’ll reach KM 104, from where you’ll start our amazing hike on the historic Inca Trail.
 This morning, we’ll start with an uphill hike for about three hours until we reach the Wiñay Wayna archeological site (2,650 m / 8,694 ft), the most important citadel along the original Inca Trail.
 You’ll enjoy an in-depth history lesson and a tasty box lunch as we gaze up at the towering mountains that shoot up between trees and deep valleys.